stevecohenfr/EurekaPackager/README.md

     $ <path/to/scrips>/EurekaPackager.sh -c=c123 -m=atag -c=c5654789 -m=Create

-branch option can only be used once.
+The branch option can only be used once.
 Any commit or message options will be ignored.

-    $ <path/to/scrips>/EurekaPackager.sh -c -b=c123 -m=atag -c=c5654789 -m=Create
+    $ <path/to/scrips>/EurekaPackager.sh -b -c=c123 -m=atag -c=c5654789 -m=Create

+will have same result as

+    $ <path/to/scrips>/EurekaPackager.sh -b

+and will get the differences between the current branch and the branch set in 'origin_branch' parameter in config.yml (if not set, default origin branch is 'master')

 #### Configuration